Q. Where can I drive my vehicle?

-Yes you can.
+Yes, you can.
 And when you are booking your ferry, if you are asked for a registration plate number, please insert 'rental car' as you will not know your registration plate number until you collect your vehicle.
-If you book a ferry that absolutely must have a registration plate number, please contact us 2 weeks prior to your collection date and we will obtain it for you.
+If you book a ferry that absolutely must have a registration plate number, please contact us 2 weeks before your collection date and we will obtain it for you.

 Q. Do I have to service my car?

-Most Citroën/DS vehicles require their first service at either 20,000 kms or 30,000 kms – at driver’s expense.
+Most Citroën/DS vehicles require their first service at either 20,000 kilometres or 30,000 kilometres – at driver’s expense.
 Refer servicing card delivered with the vehicle for more information.
 Scheduled servicing must be done at Citroën service stations.
 The car will produce a warning notification on the dash when the service is due.

 Q. What if I have a problem with the car during my holiday?